Organic fertilizers are a plant’s best friend. Choose from this list of top 10 organic fertilizers to find a fertilizer that meets your plants' needs.

 Top 10 Organic Fertilizers

-- Blood Meal: 13-1-0 Great source for nitrogen and can be mixed in with potting soil and added to the soil of established plants monthly.
+Blood Meal: 13-1-0 Blood Meal is a great source for nitrogen and can be mixed in with potting soil and added to the soil of established plants monthly.

-- Bone Meal: 4-12-0 Awesome source for phosphorus and helps the plant to grow a healthy root system.
+Bone Meal: 4-12-0 Bone meal is an awesome source for phosphorus and helps the plant to grow a healthy root system.
 Works great in conjunction with blood meal.

-- Compost: 2-1-1 Compost adds organic matter that provides food for beneficial microbial life, which in turn increases the amount of water the soil can hold.
-Compost also contains many micronutrients essential for healthy plant growth.
+Compost: 2-1-1 Compost adds organic matter that provides food for beneficial microbial life, which in turn increases the amount of water the soil can hold.
+Compost also contains many micro-nutrients essential for healthy plant growth.
+Here is how to start composting.

-- Earthworm Castings: 2-1-1 A overall great organic fertilizer for flower and edible gardens.
+Earthworm Castings: 2-1-1 Earthworm castings is an overall great organic fertilizer for flower and edible gardens.

-- Bat Guano: 0-5-0 Excellent source of phosphorus and an essential organic additive for vegetable gardens.
+Bat Guano: 0-5-0 Bat guano is an excellent source of phosphorus and an essential organic additive for vegetable gardens.

-- Alfalfa Meal: Great fertilizer 2.45-.05-1 for roses and encourages soil microbial activity, which makes nutrients more readily available to roses.
+Alfalfa Meal: 2.45-.05-1 Alfalfa meal is a great fertilizer for roses and encourages soil microbial activity, which makes nutrients more readily available to roses.

-- Cottonseed Meal: 7-2-2 Has a high percentage of nitrogen, second best source of organic nitrogen after blood meal.
+Cottonseed Meal: 7-2-2 Cottonseed meal has a high percentage of nitrogen, second best source of organic nitrogen after blood meal.
 Cottonseed meal also acidifies the soil.

-- Feather meal: 7-0-0 to 12-0-0 It takes 4 months to break down and release its nutrients, but it is a high nitrogen fertilizer.
+Feather meal: 7-0-0 to 12-0-0 Feather meal takes 4 months to break down and release its nutrients, but it is a high nitrogen fertilizer.
 It is a poultry processing byproduct.

-- Rock phosphate: 0-2-0 A mineral rock powder, rock phosphate is an excellent source of phosphorous and calcium.
+Rock phosphate: 0-2-0 Rock phosphate is a mineral rock powder, rock phosphate is an excellent source of phosphorous and calcium.
 Remember that the phosphorous contained in rock phosphate becomes more available the second year after application.
 Be sure to test soil pH before adding rock phosphate.

 More Gardening Tips